habemus-papadum/pdum_plumbum/README.md

 - **Sync to async promotion is automatic.** Pipelines built from `@pb` operators seamlessly adopt async semantics when an `@apb` stage (or any awaitable) appears.
 Keep composing with `|`; the result becomes awaitable.
 - **Await async chains.** Any pipeline that includes async operators returns a coroutine.
 Execute it with `await (value > pipeline)` (or equivalently `await pipeline(value)`).
 - **Collect async results with `alist` / `acollect`.** Finish async iterator pipelines with `| alist` (alias `| acollect`) when you need a list in memory.
 - **Avoid chained `>` comparisons.** Python treats `x > a > b` as a chained comparison, which is incompatible with plumbum operators.
-Prefer `x > (a | b)`; only use `(x > a) > b` when you intentionally need two separate execution steps.
+Prefer `x > a | b`; only use `(x > a) > b` when you intentionally need two separate execution steps.

 ## Tutorial Notebook

-Learn the details of synchronous and asynchronous pipelines work by following along step-by-step in the [Tutorial](https://habemus-papadum.github.io/pdum_plumbum/tutorial/), which hosts the full quick-start tour covering core operators, partial application, iterable helpers, and async variants.
+Learn the details of synchronous and asynchronous pipelines by following along step-by-step in the [Tutorial](https://habemus-papadum.github.io/pdum_plumbum/tutorial/), which hosts the full quick-start tour covering core operators, partial application, iterable helpers, and async variants.

 ## Acknowledgements

 - plumbum draws direct inspiration from Julien Palard’s [Pipe](https://github.com/JulienPalard/Pipe); several iterable operators (for example `select`, `where`, and `dedup`) started life there before being reworked for plumbum’s APIs.
 - Key differences from Pipe:
     - Operators are inert values: `|` builds pipelines while `>` triggers execution, making composition and reuse explicit.
     - Async is a core capability: sync and async operators coexist in the same pipeline, and iterator helpers come in both synchronous and asynchronous flavors.
     - The bundled `pdum.plumbum.jq` module adds a jq-inspired path/query layer, expanding the original operator toolbox into structured-data transformations.
 - The codebase was authored primarily with AI assistance—roughly 95% by OpenAI Codex and 5% by Claude Code—with artistic direction and stewardship by @habemus-papadum.

 ## Development